pipe-cd/pipecd/docs/content/en/docs/user-guide/plan-preview.md

 ## Prerequisites

-- Your Pipeds are running at least version `v0.11.0`.
+- Ensure the version of your Piped is at least `v0.11.0`.
 - Having an API key that has `READ_WRITE` role to authenticate with PipeCD's control-plane.
 A new key can be generated from `settings/api-key` page of your PipeCD web.

 ## Usage